2000nrk/Windows-Triage-Tool/README.md

 ## Overview

-The Windows Triage Tool is a batch script CLI utility designed for Cybersecurity professionals to assist in quickly accessing a variety of essential tools and utilities for system administration, network monitoring, persistence mechanism analysis, and process/event investigation on Windows operating systems.
+The Windows Triage Tool is a batch script utility designed for Cybersecurity professionals to assist in quickly accessing a variety of essential tools and utilities for system administration, network monitoring, persistence mechanism analysis, and process/event investigation on Windows operating systems.
 This script simplifies the process of launching these tools by providing a user-friendly menu interface.

 ## Requirements